1. Resource Library

-What Is Collaborative Accounts Receivable?
-A New and Better Approach to AR
+What is Collaborative Accounts Receivable?
+The Better Approach to AR

-Collaborative AR is a new and better approach to managing receivables.
-It focuses on improving how B2B buyers and sellers collaborate during the billing and payment process to make the experience quick and painless.
+Collaborative accounts receivable (AR) is a new and better approach to managing receivables.
+It goes beyond traditional autonomous receivables to focus on improving how business-to-business (B2B) buyers and sellers collaborate during the billing and payment process to make the experience quick and painless.

-In this blog, we’ll explain why the traditional B2B payment experience leaves much to be desired for buyers and suppliers alike, and how Collaborative AR is solving this problem.
+In this blog, we’ll explain why the traditional B2B payment experience leaves much to be desired for buyers and suppliers alike, why automation in AR is necessary (but not the final step), and how a collaborative AR solution is key to maximizing account receivable’s potential.

 To reach peak performance, you need to digitize every department in your organization.